Best Organic Chicken Starter Feed Reviews (2026): Complete Brand Comparison

 Which Chicken Feed Ingredients Should You Avoid?

 Not everything in the bag is good.
-When I’m reading labels, here is what chicken feed to stay away from:
+When I’m reading labels, here is what to stay away from:

 Cheap Fillers and By-Products

-As noted by poultry nutrition experts at Chewy (chewy.com), “cheap fillers and by-products may not provide the necessary nutrients and can even be harmful to your chickens’ health.”
+Cheap fillers and by-products may not provide the necessary nutrients and can even be harmful to your chickens’ health.
 If the first ingredient is “processed grain by-products,” put the bag back.
 You want whole grains like organic corn or organic oats.

 Starter feeds provide complete nutrition, but you may wonder whether chickens need grit or oyster shells alongside their regular feed.
 For a deeper dive into safe and dangerous foods beyond commercial feed, read our comprehensive guide to feeding your chickens.